weaveworks/weave/site/features.md

 ###<a name="application-isolation"></a>Application Isolation

-A single weave network can host multiple, isolated applications, with each application's containers being able to communicate with each other but not with the containers of other applications.
+A single Weave network can host multiple, isolated applications, with each application's containers being able to communicate with each other but not with the containers of other applications.